QWERTxD/BetterDiscordPlugins/HidePerServerAvatars/README.md

 # HidePerServerAvatars

-> Shows the actual users avatars in chat instead of their per-server avatar
+> Shows the actual users avatars in chat instead of the server avatars
 <hr/>

 <br/>